 You can deduct your expenses regardless of whether they are more than, less than, or equal to your reimbursement.
 This is discussed later under Where To Deduct Expenses.
-An example of a filled-in Form 2106 illustrating a nonaccountable plan is shown later.
+An illustrated example of a nonaccountable plan, using Form 2106-EZ, is shown at the end of this publication.